THE UNITED MACEDONIAN DIASPORA (UMD) IS PROUD TO ANNOUNCE THE FOURTH ANNUAL MACEDONIAN DIASPORA’S 40 UNDER 40 LIST.

 He’s always taken back lessons and has helped educate others on the success, slavery, and future of our people.
 Dragon feels so indebted to those that helped shape him, that he decided to enter the field of Medicine, to give back to his community.

-Having grown up in Chicago, he set up my practice here as an Interventional Pain Physician.
+Having grown up in Chicago, he set up his practice in the city as an Interventional Pain Physician.
 His patients come from very diverse countries and backgrounds.

 He has also performed quite a bit of teaching for advanced interventional pain and surgical techniques through the globe.
 For a while, he worked on the ethics committee at the American Medical Association, and published several articles referencing his family’s origins in Macedonia.